The 20 Best Deafness Hypogonadism Syndrome Doctors Near Me in Baltimore, MD

 English

-Alan Shikani is a General Surgeon in Baltimore, Maryland.
+Alan Shikani is a General Surgeon practicing medicine in Baltimore, Maryland.
 Dr. Shikani is rated as an Advanced provider by MediFind in the treatment of Deafness Hypogonadism Syndrome.
-His top areas of expertise are Familial Deafness, Trachoma, Sinusitis, Chronic Rhinosinusitis with Nasal Polyps (CRSwNP), and Endoscopy.
+He is also highly rated in 24 other conditions, according to our data.
+His clinical expertise encompasses Familial Deafness, Trachoma, Sinusitis, Chronic Rhinosinusitis with Nasal Polyps (CRSwNP), and Endoscopy.

 What is the definition of Deafness Hypogonadism Syndrome?